russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Is Descartes' Error: Emotion, Reason, and the Human Brain worth reading?

-Yes, Descartes' Error is definitely worth reading for anyone interested in neuroscience and psychology.
-Damasio's insights into how emotions shape our thoughts and behaviors provide valuable perspectives for both lay readers and professionals in the field.
+Yes, Descartes' Error is definitely worth reading for anyone interested in psychology, neuroscience, or philosophy.
+Damasio's insights into how emotions shape our lives can transform your understanding of human behavior and decision-making.

 How many pages is Descartes' Error: Emotion, Reason, and the Human Brain and when was it published?